s341507/data2410-portfolio2/docs/rapport.md

 # 2. VM1: Docker containers setup

-This section of the report explains how we completed section II of this assignment.
+This chapter of the report explains how we completed section II of the assignment.
 It includes the installation and setup of docker containers, how we configured our docker-compose stack and made the docker bridge network inside of VM1.
 It also covers how we used the frontend to set up the host profiles.
 It displays our understanding of both conventional VMs and using the docker software.

 ## 2.1.
 Docker Compose Setup